Answer Engine Optimization

 The takeaway

 SEO and AEO are partners, not rivals.
 One keeps you visible in search, the other keeps you visible inside AI answers.
+But they are no longer the same job: ranking well stopped guaranteeing a mention somewhere between 2024 and 2026, and the buyers asking AI directly are growing every quarter.

 For the full method, read the Answer Engine Optimization Playbook and learn what AI visibility is.